No. 1 South Carolina routs Florida for 22nd straight victory - WHIZ News

 Zada Williams led the Gators (15-13, 6-9) with 16 points on 8-of-11 shooting.
 Lavender Briggs added 15.

-Herbert Harrigan did most of her damage in the opening 20 minutes.
+Herbert Harrigan did most of her damage in the opening 20 minutes, scoring 15 points.
 Harris took over from there, scoring six points in the third.
-She added eight assists.
+She also finished with eight assists.

 Aliyah Boston chipped in 11 points and nine rebounds, finishing one board shy of her 12th double-double this season.
 Zia Cooke also had 11 points, and LeLe Grissett ended up with 10 — giving the Gamecocks five players in double figures as they reached the century mark for the first time since late November.